twrobbins/twrobbins.github.io/_pages/about.md

 classes: wide
 ---

-I am currently a student at Bellevue Unversity who will be graduating November 21, 2020 with a masters degree in data science.
-I worked as a CPA for over twenty years in Silicon Valley, mainly working with software-as-a-service (SaaS) companies on revenue recogniton.
+I recently graduated with a masters degree in data science.
+I previously worked as a CPA in Silicon Valley, mainly working with software-as-a-service (SaaS) companies on revenue recogniton.
+I'm seeking a challenging position that will enable me to combine my data science skills with my domain expertise.